okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 ### `bytecraft new NAME`

-Create new dapp from template.
+Create new DApp from template.

 ```
 USAGE